On FKM isoparametric hypersurfaces in $\mathbb{S}^n \times \mathbb{S}^n$ and new area-minimizing cones: Isoparametric hypersurfaces in

-Given an Riemannian manifold $X$, a non-constant smooth function $f$ on $X$ is called isoparametric, if there exist smooth functions $a,b$ such that
+Given an Riemannian manifold $X$, a non-constant smooth function $f$ on $X$ is called isoparametric if there exist smooth functions $a,b$ such that

 where $\nabla$ and $\Delta$ are the gradient operator and Laplacian operator on $X$, respectively.
 A regular level set $f^{-1}(t)$ is called an isoparametric hypersurface of $X$.
-When $X=\mathbb{S}^l$ is the standard round sphere, a hypersurface $M$ is isoparametric if and only if it has constant principal curvatures.
-Let $g$ denote the number of distinct principal curvatures of $M$, and let $m_{\alpha}(1 \leq \alpha \leq g)$ denote their multiplicities.
-Münzner proved that $g$ can only be $1,2,3,4,6$ and $m_{\alpha}=m_{\alpha+2} \ ({\rm mod} \ g)$.
+For space forms, a hypersurface $M$ is isoparametric if and only if it has constant principal curvatures.
+Isoparametric hypersurfaces in $X=\mathbb{R}^l$ or $X=\mathbb{H}^l$ were classified by Cartan and Segre in a very early time.
+For $X=\mathbb{S}^l$, let $g$ denote the number of distinct principal curvatures of $M$, and let $m_{\alpha}(1 \leq \alpha \leq g)$ denote their multiplicities.
+The structure theorems of Münzner \cite{M80} stated that $g$ can only be $1,2,3,4,6$ and $m_{\alpha}=m_{\alpha+2} \ ({\rm mod} \ g)$.
 Classifying isoparametric hypersurfaces in spheres is one of the most difficult and fascinating problems in differential geometry.

 The final case—and also the most challenging one—in the classification of isoparametric hypersurfaces in the sphere is when $g=4$.
 Thanks to recent elegant results by Cecil-Chi-Jensen \cite{CCJ07} and Chi \cite{Chi20}, the classification is now finally complete.
-Such isoparametric hypersurfaces must be either OT-FKM type or belong to two known homogeneous examples; for further details, see the excellent survey \cite{Chi18}, \cite{GQTY25}.
+Such isoparametric hypersurfaces must be either OT-FKM type or belong to two known homogeneous examples; for further details, see the book \cite[Sect.
+3.9]{CR15} and the excellent survey \cite{Chi18}, \cite{GQTY25}.
 Here, the "OT-FKM type" means that the level sets

 where